 This automatically relaxes your body and supplies your brain with more oxygen.
 In addition, you can let your shoulders rotate a few times.
 Releasing external tensions also relaxes you internally.
 You have gained some distance to the situation and can react more calmly.

 2. reflect on your perception Think about whether the situation is really as bad as it is portrayed in your head cinema.
 When you're in a rage, you like to dramatize things and make them seem more threatening than they actually are.

 3. silence is gold Especially when a situation threatens to escalate, it is wise not to say anything at first.
 In this way, you can create a little distance and avoid saying things on impulse that you may later regret.
 When you have calmed down, you can deal with the situation soberly and objectively.

 4. pay attention to your choice of words Your desk is overflowing, there's no end to the housework, and to make matters worse, a hefty bill flutters into your house, even though your bank account is currently low.
 Of course, people like to talk about a catastrophe or a disaster.
 But even if your current situation doesn't seem so rosy, you should try not to make it worse with negative words.

 Because this makes it more and more hopeless in your mind and it becomes more and more difficult for you to practice composure.
 Try to remain objective.
 You can tell yourself that the current situation is problematic, but you are doing your best.
-Remember what you have achieved in the past.
-This will motivate you and help you to face the situation calmly.
+Call to mind Memorywhat you have already achieved in the past.
+This motivates you and helps you to tackle the matter calmly.

 5. talk to someone If you have fears or problems, you tend to withdraw.
 But that only causes them to become more overwhelming in your mind.
 It works relaxingIt's a good idea to talk to someone you trust about the things that are bothering you.
 In this way, you can see your worries from a different perspective and get suggestions for solutions that you haven't even thought of yet.